 On September 14, 1941, “Louella Parsons Day” was held in her honor.
 Her friend, whom she met when he was a paperboy for the Dixon Telegraph, Ronald Reagan was now a movie star himself and helped organize the homecoming featuring numerous other actors and actresses to help raise money for the expansion of the KSB Hospital.

 You will find this spot under the name Timber Creek Golf today.
 Here, Ronald Reagan got his first job, serving as a golf caddy.
 Though, as he would later admit, he was the least popular choice by players, always being picked last due to his poor ability to spot the ball and flag (when he was a teenager, he would discover that he was severely nearsighted).

 The old white oak trees on the driving range are the same ones young “Dutch” would eat his lunches in.

 The Dixon jail and fire department were once located in the townhall.
 It was here that Ronald Reagan was held after his firework incident at the Galena Avenue Bridge.
-Additionally, Ronald’s mother, Nelle, would cross the street on Sundays after church, often with baked goods, and witness to those in this jail, as well as the county jail, in hopes that she could save them and help them find the better way of life.
+Additionally, it was likely here, as well as the old Lee County Jail (no longer standing), that Ronald’s mother, Nelle, would cross the street on Sundays after church, often with baked goods, and witness to the inmates, in hopes that she could save them and help turn them towards a better way of life.

 Fashion Boot Shop